EricssonResearch/spindump/README.md

 Sets the tool to either report or not report individual spin bit values or spin bit value flips for QUIC connections, when using the --textual mode.
 The default is to not report either the spin values (as there is one per each packet) or spin value flips.

+    --debug
+    --no-debug

+Sets the debugging output on/off.
+Note that in the visual or textual output modes, all debugging information goes to the file spindump.debug in the current working directory.

+    --deepdebug
+    --no-deepdebug

+Sets the extensive internal debugging output on/off.

     --no-stats
     --stats